franmerino84/EC-Console-Client-Calculator/README.md

 I've used Visual Studio 2022, with projects that run over .NET 6, so make sure you have installed the latest version to run it.
 Probably it works over previous IDE, but I cannot ensure since I haven't tested it.

+The application uses a configuration file appsettings.json with one settings set "CalculatorSettings", and inside the setting "CalculatorApiUrl" that is used to point to the api address.

 These are the commands supported:
 --help : shows help
 -t --trackingid <trackingId> : it associate the operation requested to an id to be stored, and retrieved later on